MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 To handle a non-extended event, you must implement your listener's ``handleEvent(int type, int data)`` method.
 You can process the data received by the Event Queue on this method.

-First, you have to register your listener as explained :ref:`Event Queue listener <event_queue_listener>` in section.
+First, you must register your listener as explained :ref:`Event Queue listener <event_queue_listener>` in section.

 For example: